BoothGroup/ebcc/README.md

 ### Code generation

 The models implemented are generated algorithmically from expressions over second quantized operators.
-Expressions are generated using [`qwick`](https://github.com/obackhouse/qwick) and [`pdaggerq`](https://github.com/edeprince3/pdaggerq) with optimisation of common subexpressions and contraction order achieved using [`drudge`](https://github.com/tschijnmo/drudge) and [`gristmill`](https://github.com/tschijnmo/gristmill).
+The scripts for generating these models are found in the `codegen` directory on the `bootstrap` branch.
 User-inputted models should operate seamlessly with the solvers by adding files under `ebcc/codegen`, so long as they satisfy the interface.